 As Dr. Schweinberg notes, it is well established that dogs have a very calming and therapeutic effect.
 This is important for both the residents of a care facility as well as the staff.
 It assists the resident cope with the emotional issues related to aging.

-Perhaps the biggest overlooked aspect of having these four-legged friends is that they provide physical contact with another living creature.
+Perhaps the most significant overlooked aspect of having these four-legged friends is that they provide physical contact with another living creature.
 This is often missing in an older person’s life.
 This loneliness often increases as a person gets older.
-It also provides pleasant memories of past pets which also promotes well-being.
+It also provides pleasant memories of past pets, which also promotes well-being.

 You Must Health Qualify to Obtain Coverage

 The underwriting criteria is different with each company.
-You will have to answer some health questions to even obtain an accurate quote.
-You ideally want to obtain coverage when you enjoy good health.
-If you are already receiving care in your home or if you live in a care facility you would be ineligible for coverage.
+You will have to answer some health questions even to obtain an accurate quote.
+You ideally want to obtain coverage when you enjoy relatively good health.
+If you are already receiving care in your home or if you live in a care facility, you would be ineligible for coverage.
 Some policies offer coverage for those with some health issues.

 Seek Help of a Qualified LTC Specialist

 A Long-Term Care specialist can help you determine your eligibility based on your health history and other factors.
-Most financial planners and general insurance agents are not knowledgeable about underwriting, features, and benefits, the federal/state partnership program, policy design, and claims.
+Most financial planners and general insurance agents are not knowledgeable about underwriting, features, benefits, the federal/state partnership programs, policy design, and claims.